Frequently Asked Questions

 Why not pursue a ranked choice voting method which is deemed superior by many?

 o Florida currently has not certified any ranked choice voting software.
 The city of Sarasota passed a local measure for ranked choice voting in 2007.
 It purchased new software in 2015, but has yet to obtain state certification.
 Additionally, the cost of implementing the system statewide could present another obstacle for gaining voter approval.
+However, we do support ranked choice voting, and support its use most strongly on the local level, and on the state and federal level in a general election where candidates are decided in a top four or five open primary.
+This is an excellent resource for more information.

 Who do I contact to get additional information?